gofunky/readmyhub/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/gofunky/git.svg)
 ![GitHub License](https://img.shields.io/github/license/gofunky/readmyhub.svg)

-This Docker image enables you to push README.md files to the Docker Hub.
+This Docker image allows you to push README.md files to the Docker Hub.

 ## How to use?